Politics of Vatican City: Judiciary

-Vatican City has a legal system distinct from that of Italy.
+As a sovereign state, Vatican City has a legal system distinct from that of Italy.
 The pope's judicial authority is exercised through the Prefect of the Supreme Tribunal of the Apostolic Signatura, as he by law serves also as the President of the Cassation Court of Vatican City (i.e. the highest court of appeal).

 The population of the state is a few hundred.
 Each day outsiders come there to work.
 18 million people visit there each year.

 In one year its courts tried 640 civil cases and 226 penal cases.

 The penal cases are usually for minor crimes such as pickpocketing.
-If such crimes are committed in Saint Peter's Square, the perpetrators may be arrested and tried by the Italian authorities, since that area is normally patrolled by Italian police.
+If such crimes are committed in Saint Peter's Square, the perpetrators may be arrested and tried by the Italian authorities, since that area is normally patrolled by Italian policemen.

 Under the terms of article 22 of the Lateran Treaty, Italy will, at the request of the Holy See, punish individuals for crimes committed within Vatican City and will itself proceed against the person who committed the offence, if that person takes refuge in Italian territory.
 Persons accused of crimes recognized as such both in Italy and in Vatican City that are committed in Italian territory will be handed over to the Italian authorities if they take refuge in Vatican City or in buildings that under the treaty enjoy immunity.

 Vatican City has no prison system, apart from a few detention cells for pre-trial detention.
 People convicted of committing crimes in the Vatican serve terms in Italian prisons (Polizia Penitenziaria), with costs covered by the Vatican.

-On 16 March 2020, it was announced that Pope Francis signed a new motu proprio into law on March 13, 2020 which reforms the Vatican's judicial system.
+Pope Francis signed a new motu proprio into law in March 2020, which reforms the Vatican's judicial system.
 The motu proprio, titled Law CCCLI, updates the laws governing the Vatican's judiciary system and also replaced the previous judicial system which was founded in 1987.

 The new law provides for greater independence of judicial bodies and magistrates dependent on the Pope.
 It also specifies the requirements for the appointment of judges and it simplifies the judicial system while increasing the staff of the court.
 Furthermore, it provides a head for the Office of the Promoter of Justice (prosecutor’s office), and sets out a standardized procedure for possible disciplinary action against certified advocates.